 Wondering if your business is eligible for a government grant?
 We’ve put together this overview explaining the availability and eligibility of grants for small business.

-Are there any incentives or grants to help start-up businesses?
+Are there incentives or grants to help start-up businesses?

-Government support for start-up businesses comes in the form of free and low-cost business advisory services and information (such as the services we provide here at the SBDC) and federally funded programs such as the New Enterprise Incentive Scheme (NEIS).
+Government support for start-up businesses usually comes in the form of free and low-cost business advisory services and information (such as the services we provide here at the SBDC) and federally funded programs such as Self-Employment Assistance.

-Attending our free Starting a Business workshop (currently available online) is a great first step if you are thinking of venturing into self-employment.
+Attending our free Starting a Business workshop is a great first step if you are thinking of venturing into self-employment.

-Are there any funding or grants available for start-up businesses to make capital purchases?
+Is there funding or grants available for start-up businesses to make capital purchases?

-As a start-up, you would generally have to seek funding from other sources, rather than relying on grants.
-There are programs such as the instant asset write-off or the COVID-19 accelerated depreciation for investments available that could help you make these capital purchases.
+As a start-up, you would generally have to seek funding from other sources, rather than relying on government grants.
+There are programs such as the instant asset write-off that could help you make capital purchases.

-When government grants are available they are usually focused on specific areas, such as business expansion, research and development, innovation or exporting, and may be offered on a matched funding basis.
+State or Federal government grants are usually focused on specific areas, such as research and development, capability building for specific events, innovation or exporting, and may be offered on a matched funding basis.
+They are often aimed at established businesses.
 Each grant will have eligibility criteria you need to meet in order to apply.